Hovering Flight in Flapping Insects and Hummingbirds: A Natural Real-Time and Stable Extremum Seeking Feedback System: Natural Hovering flight as an extremum seeking system

 Hovering insects/hummingbirds \cite{taha_review,phan2019insect,xuan2020recent} utilize flapping as their action.
 To be more precise, and to expand the word ``flapping" in physical terms, they conduct very high oscillatory motion of their flapping wing angle $\phi$.
 In kinematic terms, this is usually translated into a high amplitude sinusoidal function.
 For the flapping model we use in this paper (see \eqref{eq:Model_state_space}), said oscillatory motion is associated with the torque $\tau$, which is responsible for changing the flapping angle rate $\dot{\phi}$.
 Thus, perturbations in $\tau$ is the modulation step.
 Due to perturbation/modulation in $\tau$, $\dot{\phi}$ is updated, causing variation in $\phi$.
-As a consequence, the dynamic system (the insect) will be varied as well, resulting in variation in any measurements (sensation by the insect) that depend on the state variables of the system dynamics.
-Based on the biological observations in Subsection \ref{sec:level3}, we rationally assume that the insect/hummingbird is able to sense their altitude (or the difference between their state and the object they aim to hover about).
-Hence, without loss of generality, we assume the objective function $J$ to reflect altitude difference between current state and desired altitude or balance between lift and weight to stabilize about certain altitude.
-The hovering ES system aims to minimize $J$, so $J$ measurements (sensation) is demodulated, and is used to update the torque average (mean estimate) $\hat{\tau}$.
-Then, another cycle starts by perturbation again.
-Our natural hovering ES system is provided in Figure \ref{fig:ESC_customized_structure}.
+As a consequence, the dynamic system (including the insect's body) will be varied as well, resulting in variation in any measurements (sensation by the insect) that depend on the state variables of the system dynamics.
+Let us clarify this further using the light source seeking analogy we discussed earlier (including citations to these papers \cite{ECC2024,unicycle_bio_inspiration} and this video \cite{Unicycle_multiple_positions}).
+Let us assume that a flapping insect (e.g., a moth) is stabilizing its altitude (i.e., hovering) based on the sensation of light emitting from a source with unknown position.
+This means that the altitude about which the insect will stabilize corresponds to the unknown maximum light intensity.
+If we successfully characterize hovering flight as an ES system, this implies that via \textcolor{black}{local} measuring (sensing) altitude or altitude-related signals, the insect will be able to stabilize about the desired altitude, which corresponds to the maximum light intensity.
+Moreover, in source seeking applications, such as light source seeking, a perturbation signal is typically introduced into the control input as an integral part of the ES control system \cite{ECC2024,unicycle_bio_inspiration}.
+This perturbation enables the system to sense the objective function and adjust accordingly.
+However, in the natural hovering ES system, this additional perturbation is \textit{unnecessary}, as it is inherently present due to the wing flapping motion itself.
+The oscillatory nature of flapping wings naturally induces this perturbation, allowing the system to sense the objective function in real-time without any external modifications, even when the objective function is unknown.

+It is worth to mention and emphasize that the light–seeking illustration is only one example of how local sensation or measurements might be enough to seek an extremum.
+But this local sensation (measurements) could be heat, light, chemical concentration, among many other possibilities.
+For example, the authors in \cite{abdelgalil2022sea} apply ES to sperm that cannot “see” the egg and rely only on chemotaxis.